 Direct to consumer brands aren’t looking to be everything to everyone.
 They go after a particular niche, sometimes even a single use case, and deliver a singular, strong message.
 So often, traditional retailers look to run digital campaigns that are simply too broad, or that attempt to fit too many disparate messages into a single banner or video.
-It’s a scattershot approach that simply isn’t as effective as the surgical tactics & clear messaging employed by D2C brands.
+It’s a scattershot approach that simply isn’t as effective as the surgical tactics & clear messaging employed by DTC brands.

 Think Beyond Product Specs

 What makes a product stand out on a shelf beside competitors is often not what makes it stand out online.
-While it may be important to articulate specific nuances of a product’s superiority on packaging & in-store signage, the need to directly compare oneself to the competition wanes in an ecommerce environment.
+While it may be important to articulate specific nuances of a product’s superiority on packaging & in-store signage, the need to directly compare oneself to the competition wanes in an e-commerce environment.
 As noted by eMarketer: